DevExpress-Examples/asp-net-mvc-round-panel-set-content/Readme.md

   });
   ```

 You can use these approaches for all DevExpress MVC Extensions that suppors the `SetContent` or `SetNestedContent` method.
-Additionally, you can define templates for structural elements using `Set{ElementName}TemplateContent` methods.

 It is also possible to handle `Set{ElementName}TemplateContent` methods to define template content in the same way.